Questrom School of Business - Undergraduate

 Prereq: (SMG SM 131).
-SMG students only.
-Required of all SMG freshmen.
+Questrom students only.
+Required of all Questrom freshmen.
 Designed to provide deep immersion into the forces shaping the new global economy while providing students with a platform from which to practice the critical business skills of writing, oral presentation, and persuasion.
 Using the World Economic Forum as a backdrop, students engage in independent inquiry, writing, and debate focused on the digital technology, social enterprise and sustainability, and health and life sciences sectors of the new economy.
-Through in-class discussion, lecture, and small group work students become familiar with the concepts of value creation and stakeholder theory and develop integrative, critical thinking, and persuasion skills.
+Through in-class discussion, lecture, and small group work students will become familiar with the concepts of value creation and stakeholder theory and develop integrative, critical thinking, and persuasion skills.
 2 cr.

 SMG SM 208